-As cloud technology is providing users with so many benefits, these benefits must have to be categorized based on users requirement.
-Cloud deployment model represents the exact category of cloud environment based on proprietorship, size, and access and also describes the nature and purpose of the cloud.
+Since cloud technology provides many benefits to users, these benefits should be classified based on the needs of the users.
+The cloud deployment model represents the exact category of cloud environment based on proprietorship, size, and access and also describes the nature and purpose of the cloud.
 Most organizations implement cloud infrastructure to minimize capital expenditure & regulate operating costs.

 The NIST Model

-As the cloud computing us approaching towards a set of interacting components, such as Service-oriented Architecture, users can expect the future versions of the NIST model may include more features also.
+As cloud computing, we have to approach a set of interactive components, such as service-oriented architecture; users can expect that future versions of the NIST model may also include more features.

 Explaining the Deployment Model

-To know which deployment model matches your requirement and desire it is necessary for users as well as learners to understand the four sub-categories of models for deployment.
+To know which deployment model matches your need and desire, it is essential for users and learners to understand the four sub-categories of the deployment model.